ARTICLE XV STUDENTS

 SECTION 15.4.
 STUDENT DISCIPLINARY PROCEDURES.

 a.
-A University student, employee, organization, department or visitor who believes she/he/it is the victim of a student’s misconduct (hereinafter “complainant”) may make a charge, accusation, or allegation against a student (hereinafter “respondent”) which if proved, may subject the respondent to disciplinary action.
+A University student, employee, organization, department or visitor who believes she or he is the victim of a student’s misconduct (hereinafter “complainant”) may make a charge, accusation, or allegation against a student (hereinafter “respondent”) which if proved, may subject the respondent to disciplinary action.
 Such charge, accusation, or allegation must be communicated to the chief student affairs officer of the college the respondent attends.

 b.
-The chief student affairs officer of the college or her/his/its designee shall conduct an investigation in order to determine whether disciplinary charges should be preferred.
-The chief student affairs officer or her/ his/its designee shall advise the respondent of the allegation against her/ him/it, explain to the respondent and the complainant their rights, consult with other parties who may be involved or who have information regarding the incident, and review other relevant evidence.
-The complainant and the respondent will be allowed to provide names of potential witnesses as well as other possible evidence.
-The investigation shall be concluded within thirty (30) calendar days of the filing of the complaint, unless: (i) said complaint involves two or more complainants or respondents; (ii) said complaint involves a matter that is also under investigation by law enforcement authorities, in which case the investigation shall be completed within sixty (60) calendar days; or (iii) the matter has been previously investigated pursuant to the CUNY Policy on Sexual Misconduct and Sex Discrimination, in which case the chief student affairs officer shall rely on the report completed by the Title IX Coordinator.
-Following the completion of the investigation, the chief student affairs officer or designee shall provide the complainant and respondent with a copy of a written notice indicating whether any of the allegations were substantiated, and then shall take one of the following actions:
+The chief student affairs officer of the college or her or his designee shall conduct a preliminary investigation in order to determine whether disciplinary charges should be preferred.
+The chief student affairs officer or her or his designee shall advise the respondent of the allegation against her or him, explain to the respondent and the complainant their rights, consult with other parties who may be involved or who have information regarding the incident, and review other relevant evidence.
+The preliminary investigation shall be concluded within thirty (30) calendar days of the filing of the complaint, unless: (i) said complaint involves two or more complainants or respondents; or (ii) said complaint involves a matter that is also under investigation by law enforcement authorities.
+In those cases, the preliminary investigation shall be completed within sixty (60) calendar days.
+Further, if the matter has been previously investigated pursuant to the CUNY Policy on Sexual Misconduct, the chief student affairs officer shall dispense with a preliminary investigation and rely on the report completed by the Title IX Coordinator.
+Following the completion of the preliminary investigation, the chief student affairs officer or designee shall take one of the following actions:

 1. Dismiss the matter if there is no basis for the allegation(s) or the allegation(s) does not warrant disciplinary action.
 The individuals involved shall be notified that the complaint has been dismissed;